 People who have the symptoms of acute or chronic pancreatitis should consult their doctor or go to the emergency room to receive medical attention.

 Diagnosis of acute and chronic pancreatitis

 Your doctor will do a physical exam and ask you questions about your medical history.
 Your doctor may also request tests to help diagnose the problem, including:

 Computed tomography (CT) scan:

-- In this X-ray procedure, the patient lies on a table completely surrounded by the CT scanner.
+- The patient lies on a table surrounded by the CT scanner in this X-ray procedure.

-- The table moves in and out of the machine, taking multiple x-rays that a computer processes in three-dimensional images of the body.
+- The table moves in and out of the machine, taking multiple x-rays that a computer processes in three-dimensional body images.

 - This test may show the presence of gallstones and damage to the pancreas.